 Director for Active Learning, Biological and Environmental Engineering

-Melissa Hancock supports the development and implementation of “wet” lab curriculum in Bioengineering and Environmental Engineering undergraduate and graduate courses.
+Melissa Hancock supports the development and implementation of “wet” lab curricula in Bioengineering and Environmental Engineering undergraduate and graduate courses.
 Outside of courses, Melissa assists students in designing and conducting laboratory experiments for extracurricular projects and independent capstone projects.
 Melissa holds a PhD from Columbia University in Cellular, Molecular, and Biomedical Studies.
 Prior to joining the Active Learning Labs, she studied axon guidance and insulin signaling as a postdoc at Harvard Medical School in the Department of Cell Biology.
 In addition to helping students dry soil samples, image insects on the SEM, and culture cells, Melissa enjoys crossfit, film photography, duct tape, and antique Danish furniture.

 Nicholas LoRusso